This section is up to date as of 17 February 2020

 Please kindly check Frequently Asked Question (FAQ) for more information

 By virtue of Section 9 of the Emergency Decree on Public Administration in Emergency Situations B.E.
 2548 (2005) and Section 11 of the State Administration Act B.E.
-2534 (1991), the entry to Thailand is permitted for particular persons in the exempted list.
-The list for non-Thai nationals includes the following:
+2534 (1991), entry to Thailand is permitted for particular persons in the exempted list.

 (1) Exempted persons or persons who are specified, permitted or invited by the Prime Minister or Chief official responsible for remedying the emergency situation to enter into the Kingdom pertaining to necessity, whereby conditions and time frames may also be prescribed;